How Wellington finally laid his hands on Napoleon’s greatest general

 When Soult returned to France after this triumphal visit, Louis-Philippe appointed him foreign minister.
 Soon after, he added the role of prime minister, and at various times during the next seven years he also held the post of war minister.
 In 1847, Soult retired from politics and returned to his home at the Château de Soult-Berg.
 One of his first acts was to order the construction of a grand mausoleum attached to the parish church.
 On 26 November 1851 he died at home and was buried in this neo-classical tomb where the highlights of his career as a soldier and a politician are engraved in white marble.
 Shortly before the day of Soult's funeral, the town honoured its most famous son by changing its name to Saint-Amans-Soult.
 It lies ten kilometres east of Mazamet, in the department of the Tarn and in the shadow of the Montagne Noire.

-Note: all photographs of painted portraits were taken inside the Château de Soult-Berg.
+Note: both photographs of painted portraits were taken inside the Château de Soult-Berg.

 Colin Duncan Taylor